401-advanced-javascript-joejemmely/lab-16/README.md

 #### Tests

-- How do you run tests?
+- How do you run tests? `npm test`
-- What assertions were made?
-- What assertions need to be / should be made?

 #### UML

-Link to an image of the UML for your application and response to events
+Coming Soon